MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/chroot-environment-linux.md

 ---

-# Chroot environment in a Linux Rescue VM
+# Chroot environment in a Linux rescue VM

-This article describes how to troubleshoot the chroot environment in the Rescue virtual machine (VM) in Linux.
+This article describes how to troubleshoot the chroot environment in a rescue virtual machine (VM) in Linux.

 ## Ubuntu 16.x && Ubuntu 18.x